Childhood apraxia of speech is a sound disorder that occurs when your child’s brain struggles to coordinate speech movements.

 Book an appointment today with Sol Speech and Language Therapy to get started and schedule an evaluation.

-We’re excited to work with you.
+We’re excited to work with you and your child.

 6448 E Hwy 290 Suite E-106,